FREE - Covid-19 Rapid Test Kits - while they last!

 We would like to start up a new collection of stories for the Local History Section.
 If anyone is interested in writing an article about a local person, we'd love to hear from you.
 Your essay/article can be long or short - with or without photographs.
 This will be a long-term, on-going project.
 They will be kept in a special binder in alphabetical order.
 You could write about your friend or neighbour or even yourself and your own family.
 It doesn't have to be highly detailed.
 You might have stories about the way things were in this area in the past.
 Let us know if you're interested in this.
 Thanks.

-Thanks to Allyson Daamen-Thornton of Horizon, NB will have another Seed Library this year and again in 2024.
-It is supported by the Community Food Action Program through Cultivating Community Connections with the Grand Lake Wellness Network and the Cambridge-Narrows Regional Library
+It is supported by the Community Food Action Program through Cultivating Community Connections with the Grand Lake Wellness Network and the Cambridge-Narrows Regional Library.

-Free vegetable and herb seeds will be available to members of our Library until supplies last.
+Free vegetable seeds will be available to members of our Library until supplies last.

 What is a seed library?